mayelespino/mayelespino.github.io/README.md

  <tr>
   <td><b>Internet security</b></td>
   <td>2 years</td>
-  <td>Maintained and extended in house infrastructure, worked on tooling for security companies.</td>
+  <td>Maintained and extended in house infrastructure, worked on tooling for security companies with 1K-2K hosts.
+Developed a multy threaded, file processing tool to read, analyze and update the security incident databases for 10K+ files a day.</td>
  </tr>
  </table>